moj-analytical-services/data_linter_deprecated/README.md

 The package also provides functionality to `impose_metadata_types_on_pd_df`, which allows the user to safely convert a pandas dataframe to the datatypes specified in the metadata.
 This is useful in the case you have an untyped data file such as a `csv` and want to ensure it is conformant with the metadata.

 ## Usage

+For detailed information about how to use the package, please see the [demo repo](https://github.com/moj-analytical-services/data_linter_demo).
+This includes an interactive tutorial that you can run in your web browser.

+Here's a very basic example

 ```
 import pandas as pd